Get the right international driving permit for Armenia!Apply for IDP

 - Follow M1 and E 691 to your destination in Gyumri.

-One of the most famous spa towns in Armenia is Jermuk due to its healing mineral waters.
+One of the most famous spa towns is Jermuk due to its healing mineral waters.
 You’ll be surprised and amazed by its 40 thermal springs.
 You can also find the second largest waterfall in the country, which is the Jermuk Waterfall.
 If you visit the Gallery of Water, you can have a free tasting of the healing mineral waters.
 A drive to this place brings you peace and relaxation.

 From Yerevan, it will take about 3 hours to go to Jermuk, specifically Jermuk waterfall.
 Here’s your guide: